matcha-ai/matcha/docs/engine/tensor/README.md

 > `engine::Tensor`

-A reference-requirement-counted backend object for `tensor`.
+A reference-counted backend object for `tensor`.

 #### Constructors